|

 Argues

-that Cooper's motif of 'sublime translation', whereby scenes
+that Cooper's motif of 'sublime translation', whereby scenes of

-of communication between Anglo-Americans and native Americans
+communication between Anglo-Americans and native Americans are

-animals, is borrowed from Waverley.
+is borrowed from Waverley.

-This article was subsequently reprinted in Nineteenth-Century
+This article was subsequently reprinted

-Literature Criticism, 203 (2008).
+in Nineteenth-Century Literature Criticism, 203 (2008).

 O'Donoghue,

 Heather.
-‘The Influence of Old Norse-Icelandic
+‘The Influence of Old Norse-Icelandic Literature’,

-Literature’, in Old Norse-Icelandic Literature (Malden,
+in Old Norse-Icelandic Literature (Malden, MA; Oxford:

-MA; Oxford: Blackwell, 2004), pp.149-201.
+Blackwell, 2004), pp.149-201.

 Includes

-(pp. 157-61) a discussion of the influence of Old Norse and
+(pp. 157-61) a discussion of the influence of Old Norse and Icelandic

-Icelandic literature on The
+literature on The

 Pirate and Rokeby.